peterckim/meal-prep-planner/README.md

-# Recipe Manager
+# Meal Prep Planner

-The MyPark App is a Rails Application designed to help connect NBA 2K MyPark free agents find teams to join and vice versa.
-The application also provides an all-purpose dashboard that displays previous match stats, upcoming matches, and user messages upon login.
+The Meal Prep Planner is a Rails Application designed to help individuals plan out their meal prep for the week by looking through an online database of recipes that one can filter based off the ingredients already in one's fridge.

-Visit [Recipe Manager](#) to begin using the app.
+Visit [Meal Prep Planner](#) to begin using the app.
 A video walkthrough is available on [here](#).

 ## Getting Started